junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-01-04 — On agreeing to the resolution Agreed to without objection. (text: CR H40)
 - 2007-01-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H40)
+- 2007-01-08 — Received in the Senate and referred to the Committee on Rules and Administration.